At 11:02 on August 9, 1945, an atomic bomb was dropped over Nagasaki, destroying almost the entire city and killing a vast number of people.

 Nagasaki on that day

-The esteemed number of casualties by the end of the year
+The estimated number of casualties by the end of 1945 is as follows:

 The Water Tank of the Former Keiho Junior High School

-This tank, located 800 meters from ground zero, was damaged by the blast.
+This tank, located 800 meters from the hypocenter, was damaged by the blast wave and remains preserved today as a witness to the destruction.

 The Disfigured Fire Watch Tower